ANikfarjam/me/ashkan-nikfarjam-portfolio-website/public/projects/StockMarket/stockMarket.md

 The admin interface includes tools for:

-Monitoring storage consumption of each SQL table.
+Monitoring the storage consumption of each SQL table.

 Inserting or deleting records across any table through structured forms.